 ABOUT the TRIP: The northern route goes as far as Galena, Missouri, to the James River Valley; and the southern route extends into Arkansas to the Barren Fork Trestle.
-Three to four times daily, depending on the season, Branson Scenic Railway explores territory inaccessible by automobile and offers views that are unattainable by any other means of transportation.
-A lively narration points out the landmarks, some dating to early 20th century.
-Also included in the narration is a description of the wildlife and landscape and an outline of the railroad's role in shaping the Ozarks.
+With multiple trips daily, depending on the season, Branson Scenic Railway explores territory inaccessible by automobile and offers views that are unattainable by any other means of transportation.
+A lively narration points out the landmarks, some dating to early 20th century, and a description of the wildlife and landscape and an outline of the railroad's role in shaping the Ozarks.
 The routes take passengers about 20 miles from Branson before reversing direction and returning on the same tracks.

 Although there is plenty to see through the broad windows and the three dome cars with their panoramic views, visiting each car can occupy much of the excursion.
 Seating is unassigned, and passengers are invited to tour the entire train.
 (Since boarding numbers are issued in the order the reservation is made, it is suggested that reservations be made as early as possible.)
-The cars have been restored and refurbished to offer the same first-class experience and ambiance to today's passengers as to those they carried fifty years ago.
-There is also a concession area aboard the Silver Lake car that offers refreshments for purchase.
+The cars have been restored and refurbished to offer the same first-class experience and ambiance to today's passengers as to those they carried over fifty years ago.
+There is also a concession area aboard that offers refreshments for purchase.

 DINNER TRAIN: April through October on Saturdays at 5:00 PM, a dinner train is offered.
 A three-course candlelight meal is served, and guests are treated to traditional style dining that was the ultimate experience long ago when riding on the rails.
 (Seating is limited on the dinner train; reservations are required.)